 You can also filter your searches by content type.
 You can even bookmark your favourite sources to use again.

-#7 You can schedule to Instagram
+#7 You can schedule to a number of Platforms

 As well as Facebook, Twitter, and LinkedIn (Pinterest is apparently coming), SmarterQueue allows you to schedule your posts for Instagram.